-Probably having heard this line a few times, Mzuzu Entrepreneurs Hub co-founder Wangiwe Kambuzi said it was important to understand what investors want and to know what being investor ready is really all about.
-She encouraged innovators and startups work with hubs as one way to understand the investment journey and get matched to investors.
+Probably having heard this line a few times, Mzuzu Entrepreneurs Hub co-founder Wangiwe Kambuzi said it was important to understand what investors want and to know what being investor-ready is really all about.
+She encouraged innovators and startups to work with hubs as one way to understand the investment journey and get matched to investors.

 British Council commitment

 Wrapping up, Moses Anibaba made a commitment to work with African creatives and innovators through hubs such as mHub in areas such as talent and skills development.
 On her part, Louisa Waddingham said that the British Council will continue to engage with creators and innovators through mHub and provide linkages to partners in the region and beyond.

 Malawi has the potential to grow in the digital space.
 I have said it before – we have the talent.
 The general feeling was that entrepreneurs need to push through innovation and ideas that solve real problems.
 By doing so, we will be able to change the culture, influence policy and bring about a much needed digital revolution.

 British Council is at @mHubMW this morning with our visiting Regional Director for Sub-Saharan Africa, Moses Anibaba.
 We are holding discussions around tech and social enterprise with entrepreneurs in the field to hear about their experiences. pic.twitter.com/63Y4RApqFW